Cantorstaub/Scalable-Markov-Chains/Instructions.md

 ## Executing the Program

-5) To execute the program, you will have to __open the console__. a) On Windows Systems, in the search bar at the bottom left, type `PowerShell` and then start PowerShell. b) On Mac OS, press `Command + Space` to open the search bar.
+5) To execute the program, you will have to __open the console__: a) On Windows Systems, in the search bar at the bottom left, type `PowerShell` and then start PowerShell. b) On Mac OS, press `Command + Space` to open the search bar.
 Here, type `terminal` and start the terminal.

-6)
+6) In the console of your system opened in step 5, we now have to __navigate to the folder__ you have created in step 1.
+This is the folder where the two files, `SMC_Program.py` from step 2 and `input.txt` from step 3, are stored.
+With the command `ls`, you can